Giveth/ethereum-signal-aggregator/README.md

 ### Production
 Install now-cli with `npm install -g now`.
 You can then use `now` command in the repository to deploy.

+### Component documentation
+The project is using [docz](https://github.com/pedronauck/docz) to document components.
+You can run `npm run docz:dev` to spin up the docz server and see the documentation.